-There's a certain charm to naivety.
-It's part and parcel of being a child, for whom absolutely anything is possible and everything he or she is told is automatically assumed to be true.
-There is an element of naivety in any source of wonder, though the ratio of wonder to acknowledged reality rapidly diminishes as we age, from nearly 100 percent on the child’s end of the scale to almost none for the totally jaded.
+There is a certain charm to naivety.
+It is part and parcel of being a child, for whom absolutely anything is possible and everything he or she is told is automatically assumed to be true.
+There is an element of naivety in any source of wonder, and the ratio of wonder to realization gradually slides from nearly 100 percent on the child’s end of the scale, rapidly diminishing as we age, to almost none for the totally jaded.

-When I was around four years old, my parents took me to a carnival several blocks from our home.
-It was the first carnival I'd ever attended, and I was enthralled.
+When I was around four, my parents took me to a carnival several blocks from our home.
+It was probably my first carnival, and I was enthralled.
 Less than half an hour after we returned home, my parents looked for me, and I was gone.
 Guess where?
 They found me just getting ready to cross a busy intersection across the street from the carnival, having already crossed others on the way.
 That I might easily have been killed simply never entered my head.
 Why would it?
 I had no concept of death or danger.

-I truly want to believe in things, and in people.
-I always try to give them the benefit of the doubt, and generally manage to do so even when I have rather serious doubts.
+I want to believe in things.
+I always try to give people the benefit of the doubt, and I generally manage to do so even when I have rather serious doubts.
 When I meet someone who tells me something that sounds untrue, I quickly examine it for signs of hatred or bigotry and, if I see no harm to me or anyone else in accepting it, I just let it slide.
 If it is important for the teller that I believe it, and it makes him/her feel better, I don’t see much point in confronting it.

 And for some reason I’m not able to understand, as we grow older, a mutated and dangerous form of naivety seems to return, and the sharks circle.
 How can the elderly suddenly seemingly simply abandon every caution they have learned throughout life and fall victim to astoundingly egregious scams promising something wonderful for nothing?